The Best Bolivian Street Food: 21 Street Side Staples

 4. Salteñas

-There is a lot to love about this delicious parcel of Bolivian street food.
+There is a lot to love about this ubiquitous and delicious parcel of Bolivian street food.

 Served up on street corners in the early morning, they are the perfect on the go breakfast.

-It is common practice to take a bite and then drink out the juice before finishing it off Be careful not to burn yourself when devouring this specialty though.
+It is common practice to take a bite from the corner of the salteña and then drink out the juice before finishing it off.
+Be careful not to burn yourself when devouring this specialty, though.

 5. Zonzo

 Zonzos are made from mashed yuca, a starchy root vegetable similar to a potato.
-The mashed yuca is mixed with cheese, formed into a corn cob-like shape and skewered with bamboo before begin grilled over coals.
+The mashed yuca is mixed with cheese, formed into a corn cob-like shape, and skewered with bamboo before being grilled over coals.
 This slightly sweet snack is often enjoyed with a cup of coffee.
 Enjoy zonzo in Santa Cruz and the surrounding eastern region of Bolivia.

 6. Tucumanas